Effective Livestock Production with Low Use of Antibiotics

 - When and how we should use antibiotics prudently and efficiently in livestock production

-- How to combine disease preventative measures and prudent use of antibiotics for livestock to sustain their health and productivity
+- How to combine disease preventive measures and prudent use of antibiotics for livestock to sustain their health and productivity

-- The economic possibilities in applying disease preventative measures
+- The economic possibilities in applying disease preventive measures

 When would you like to start?